Staggerlee011/serialexperiments/content/posts/setup-virtualenv.md

 ---
-title: "Setup of Python Virtualenvironment"
+title: "Setup Python virtualenv"
 date: "2019-12-06"
-description: "Setup python virtualenvironment for Windows or Ubuntu"
+description: "Setup python virtualenv for Windows or Ubuntu"
 tags: [
     "python",
 ]
 ---

-Quick note on running python virtual environment, its a repeative task that always seem to forget the steps on :/
+Quick note on running python `virtualenv`, its a repetitive task that always seem to forget the steps on :/

 ## Installation